 The Instruction Manual: Nomenclature for Diisocyanates TDI, MDI and Derivatives was written to assist those persons that manufacture, import, process, or distribute various forms of toluene diisocyanate (TDI), methylene diphenyl diisocyanate (MDI), and their derivatives.
 The manual is intended to help clarify the Toxic Substances Control Act (TSCA) Inventory listings for these substances, decrease the number of unnecessary premanufacture notices (PMN) that are submitted under TSCA, and encourage harmonization of terms.
-To obtain the CD-ROM of the manual, please contact us at firstname.lastname@example.org.
+To obtain the PDF of the manual, please contact us at firstname.lastname@example.org.

 - TDI Synonyms, Acronyms, and CAS Registry Numbers

 - MDI Synonyms, Acronyms, and CAS Registry Numbers